Get a free, no obligation personal loan quote with rates as low as 9.90%

 Easier Approval

 One of the best ways to build a good credit profile is to make timely payments on a loan or credit product.
 But it can be difficult to get a loan at all without a good financial profile.
-Subprime mortgages offer an opportunity to access a loan product and use it responsibly to build credit.
-With a subprime mortgage, you can more easily obtain a loan and work towards building good credit by making sure you make your monthly mortgage payments on time.
+Subprime mortgages offer an opportunity to access credit and use it responsibly to build credit with timely payments.

 Risks Of Getting A Subprime Mortgage

-Subprime mortgages may help low-credit borrowers secure a loan to help them buy a home without the need for stringent qualifications that would be required for regular mortgage approval.
-But there are some risks that should be considered:
+Subprime mortgages may help low-credit borrowers secure a loan without having to meet stringent qualifications, but there are some risks that should be considered:

 High-Interest Rates

-Borrowers with lower credit scores may be able to secure a mortgage, but the interest rates that come with subprime mortgages are higher compared to regular mortgages.
-Even a 1% difference in interest rates can add thousands of dollars to the loan over its lifetime, which means higher monthly payments.
+The interest rates that come with subprime mortgages are much higher compared to regular mortgages.
+Even a 1% difference in interest rates can add thousands of dollars to the loan over its lifetime.
+Moreover, a higher interest rate means higher monthly payments.

 How To Apply For A Subprime Mortgage

-Once you choose a lender, they’ll want to see documentation regarding your finances before making a decision on the loan amount you can get approved for, the terms associated with your mortgage, and the interest rate charged.
+Once you choose a lender, they’ll want to see documentation regarding your finances before deciding on the loan amount you can get approved for, the terms of the mortgage, and the interest rate charged.

 • Tax returns